-It is important to mention is that you should not attempt to put your celeriac through a potato ricer.
+No, you should not attempt to put your celeriac through a potato ricer.

 It just does not work, the cell structure of the vegetable is very different from a potato.
-Grab yourself an old school potato masher and go for smashed celeriac rather than a smooth puree.
+Grab yourself an old-school potato masher and go for smashed celeriac rather than a smooth puree.

 Texture-wise it results in a much wetter mash than potato which is fluffy.

 I love celeriac mash, it is incredibly diverse and feels lighter than mashed potato and brings additional flavour to the plate.